Southern Yakutia (Sakha)

 irrational and emotional men.
 Their blindness to the realities of progress,

-modernity, freedom and liberty is
+modernity, freedom, and liberty is

-bringing everything to ruins.”
+bringing everything to ruin.”

 “Thank you, Comrade Taidje.”